What Is Programmatic Advertising | What Is Programmatic Marketing?

 Interactive: Interactive ads are an emerging form of advertisement.
 They often show up on apps and websites and encourage the user to interact in some way, perhaps by answering a question or playing a simple game.

-Connected TV (CTV): Connected TV combines the broad reach of TV with the targeting capabilities of programmatic advertising for highly targeted ads on OTT and CTV devices.
+Connected TV (CTV): Connected TV combines the broad reach of TV with the targeting capabilities of programmatic ads for highly targeted ads on OTT and CTV devices.

 Audio: Programmatic audio allows marketers to reach engaged listeners of digital radio and podcasts.